Delvio/hidden-message/readme.md

+to test this just unzip the pictures.zip file

-The pictures must be contained in the root/pictures
+The pictures must be contained in the root/picturesgit